eriksank/blog/bitcoin-security/bitcoin-hardware-wallet-industrial-debacle.md

 # The Bitcoin hardware wallet industrial debacle

-This blog post is about the catastrophic outcome of a particular widespread delusion: the idea that the use of a Bitcoin hardware wallet will increase your security.
+This blog post is about the catastrophic outcome of a particular widespread mainstream delusional belief:

+The false idea that the use of a Bitcoin hardware wallet will increase your security.

 It almost never will.
-On the contrary, it is more likely to degenerate into a security nightmare.
+On the contrary, it is more likely to degenerate into a fully-fledged security nightmare.

 ## 1. The reproducible-build software engineering standard is not optional